vincetoby/simple_shell/README.md

-# READ ME

-This readme file explains the Shell project
+This is file includes the simple shell project.